At China port, tariff drop a salve for hard-hit traders of American cars

 “Now we are discussing with dealers in the U.S. to start importing more cars once again.”

-The higher tariffs have hit premium carmakers who import a large portion of the vehicles they sell in China, including Tesla Inc, Ford Motor Co’s Lincoln brand, and Germany’s BMW and Daimler AG, which both have manufacturing in the United States.
+The higher tariffs have hit premium carmakers who import a large portion of the vehicles they sell in China, including Tesla Inc (TSLA.O), Ford Motor Co’s (F.N) Lincoln brand, and Germany’s BMW (BMWG.DE) and Daimler AG (DAIGn.DE), which both have manufacturing in the United States.

 Chinese and U.S. trade negotiators have been locked in talks in Beijing this week in a bid to end the trade tensions that have rocked markets.
 Those talks wrapped up on Wednesday, with hopes growing that a deal could be struck.